shubhanggupta2000/Closet/README.md

 React ecommerce website with dark/light mode toggle and mobile first approach.

-With the use of Sass for a smooth Interface experience.
+With the use of Sass.css for a smooth Interface experience and special hover effects.

 ## Experience the website here